xkema/untitled-ad-manager-demos/docs/introduction.md

 SRA + Asynchronous combination is the recommended way.

 > we use asynchronous rendering mode but act like synchronous

+## Roadblocks

+Serving several creatives from a specific line item together on the same page. (tries to block other creatives) It blocks other ad slots on a page and fill them from a single line item.
+Roadblocks don't prevent multiple line items from being served to a webpage.

+*Guaranteed Roadblocks*, guarantees that <u>all creatives</u> on a line item will be served to the page.
+Works with single request mode and requires enabling related feature in Ad Manager. (*Admin > Global Settings > Features*)

+*Non-Guaranteed Roadblocks* no need to enable Ad Manager global setting, *Display Creatives > "As many as possible"* setup 's enough to achieve non-guaranteed roadblocks.

+See other tagging considerations (impression counting, same size slots, frequency capping, ..) to use roadblocks here [https://support.google.com/admanager/answer/2666920?hl=en&ref_topic=2666611](https://support.google.com/admanager/answer/2666920?hl=en&ref_topic=2666611) and here [https://support.google.com/admanager/answer/177277?hl=en&ref_topic=2666611](https://support.google.com/admanager/answer/177277?hl=en&ref_topic=2666611)

+Roadblocks are never guaranteed at all, even if we use guaranteed version!

 ### Reporting